These tasty little apple pies feature a delicious, gooey filling enveloped in a buttery, flaky, part whole-wheat crust.

 5. Remove dough from the freezer.
 Divide into two fairly equal parts.
 Roll out each part on a floured surface, using a floured rolling pin, into a very thin circle.
 Use a 4-inch floured glass or cookie cutter to cut 5 circles out of each part.
 Reroll scraps until you use all the dough.

-6. Spray 10 muffin cups with cooking spray.
+6. Spray 10 muffin cups with nonstick cooking spray.
 Fit each dough circle into each of the 10 cups, pressing gently to fit dough into bottom and sides of cup.

 7. Blind-bake the crust to prevent it from becoming soggy.
 Prick dough all over with a fork, so it doesn’t puff too much when baked, and bake 5 minutes, until dry and just beginning to golden.